barseghyanartur/jsphinx/docs/examples.rst

 Examples
 ========

-See the following full functional snippet for generating DOCX.
+See the following full functional snippet for generating a ``DOCX`` file.

 .. literalinclude:: _static/py/faker_file_docx_1.py
     :language: python
+    :lines: 3-11

 *See the full example*
 :download:`here <_static/py/faker_file_docx_1.py>`

-The generated DOCX will have 10,000 characters of text, which is about 5 pages.
+The generated file will have 10,000 characters of text, which is about 5 pages.

-If you want DOCX with more pages, you could either:
+If you want a file with more pages, you could either:

 - Increase the value of ``max_nb_chars`` accordingly.
 - Set value of ``wrap_chars_after`` to 80 characters to force longer pages.